NHSDigital/senderid/README.md

 #### Display Name

+##### Version One

+This would represent a specific agent for the organisation, eg NHS Martian Trust Pharmacy

 "NHS [Short Org Name] [Agent Name]" - Max length 30 characters

 [Short Org Name] - Max 16 characters - defined by this standard

 [Agent Name] - Max 10 characters - available for organization to set

+##### Version Two

+This would represent a general agent for the organisation, eg eg NHS Martian Hospital Trust

+"NHS [Medium Org Name] [Agent Name]" - Max length 30 characters

+[Medium Org Name] - Max 26 characters - defined by this standard

 #### Description